Angry Birds maker Rovio misses Q4 on sales of €73.9M, EPS of €0.10, closes London studio

 Another big issue for gaming companies is that the popularity of the game is only one of the challenges.
 The other is the tech.
 We have seen in the last decade a huge shift in how games are delivered, from consoles to PCs and then a sudden rise of mobile apps.
 Now gaming companies are waiting to see what might be the next big platform.

 While Rovio made its name with mobile gaming and mobile apps, the company is trying to follow in the footsteps of a lot of other entertainment services like Spotify and Netflix by building a streaming platform to deliver its next generation of entertainment.
 To this end, Rovio said it would continue to invest in its new Hatch Entertainment subsidiary — which is building a cloud-based streaming game service.
-It projects that it will invest betwee €10 million and €15 million in the effort this year.
+It projects that it will invest between €10 million and €15 million in the effort this year.

 “Hatch represents one possible way to play mobile games in the future,” Levoranta said.
 “By investing in the development of Hatch’s streaming service Rovio diversifies its portfolio, aims to utilize the possibilities that new technologies offer for games business, and implements company’s strategy to explore the future of gaming alongside the continuous free-to-play games development.”
 He added also that the company is eyeing up acquisitions to build up the division.